 Notifications and messages

-TimeSite Pro has a number of ways of notifying and reminding your staff of different activities associated with their timesheets including reminders to submit their timesheet, notifications that timesheets need to be approved, and so on.
-Take a moment to review Email & Messaging settings to determine what requirements you might have in this area.
+TimeSite Pro has a number of ways of notifying and reminding your staff of different activities associated with their timesheets, including reminders to submit their timesheet, notifications that timesheets need to be approved, etc. Take a moment to review Email & Messaging settings to determine what requirements you might have in this area.

 Feel free to share your implementation plans with us for our comments and suggestions.
 We will be happy to offer any suggestions that we can to help with your implementation of TimeSite Pro.
 Our objective is to ensure that you are able to quickly and successfully implement a time tracking system that meets your requirements.